Rosemary Garlic Pork Roast

 Top it off with the best gravy and a side of potatoes or Cheesy Mashed Sweet Potato Casserole, and seasonal vegetables?

 I’m drooling already, this is a classic and traditional meal will never go out of style.
-Best of all, it’s an easy recipe!
+Best of all, it’s an easy recipe just like our French Onion Pot Roast Recipe!

 whole cooked pork roast on a white plate with fresh rosemary on top